maffinnn/simulation-in-finance/data/options-complete/readme.txt

 SIKA price: 226.30

-WARNING: 13/9 is empty, so used 12/9 to replace
+WARNING: 13/9 is empty, so used 12/9 to replace 18-21/8 (LONZA) all used 24/8 data because strike_num = 50, the maturity is not ranged 21-23/8 (SIKA) all used 24/8 data because not sure why the calibration has error 25-30/8 (LONZA all used 31/8 data) because strike = 50
+- Next time need to run all the data once at least to check if there are any problems with the model

 There is a description for every maturity date, can use dropna to remove Some rows have 0, might want to remove